sylphiae/homepage_redesign/_drafts/2014-07-08-C2A-Recruit-Opposite.md

 See, this is not just a smear job, it's an *incompetent* smear job.
 A *pro* would have called us and gotten us to say something that they could quote out of context; because "that was taken out of context" sounds like a lame excuse, even if it is true!

 If you read further down the article, there is a laughable, Rube Goldberg-esque attempt to tie us to a "shadowy dark money" outfit.
 See, Lessig advises the (non-partisan) Fund for the Republic.
 Fund for the Republic is tied to (the non-partisan) United Republic.
-United Republic aquired the group Lessig formed, the (non-partisan) Rootstrikers.
+United Republic acquired the group Lessig formed, the (non-partisan) Rootstrikers.
 Fund for the Republic hired a number of Republicans to it's board (because it's non-partisan) but "hiring Republicans" was *also*, supposedly a strategy that happened to be used (partisan) Democracy Alliance network.

 [!conspiracy](http://i.imgur.com/DhhTztW.jpg)

 Having been slaving my brains out over Excel Spreadsheets, trying to get our first round, second round, checks, paypal, bitcoin, etc., all counted and correct before we file our report with the FEC and release vital stats to the Republic, I can tell you:

-1. We have recieved no funds from the Democracy Alliance Network.
+1. We have received no funds from the Democracy Alliance Network.
-2. We have recieved no funds from Fund for the Republic.
+2. We have received no funds from Fund for the Republic.
-3. We have recieved no funds from United Republic.
+3. We have received no funds from United Republic.
-4. We have recieved no funds from Rootstrikers.
+4. We have received no funds from Rootstrikers.

 So, there's a profound lack of money involved in this "tie to dark money.""